MikeXydas/Data-Bites/README.md

 # Data-Bites

- A series of bite sized projects in the fields of data science, engineering and machine learning explored in blog-like notebooks.
+ A series of bite sized projects in the fields of data science, data engineering and machine learning, explored in blog-like notebooks.
- Through my studying years both undergraduate and graduate, I discovered that in order to fully understand something, you must play with it.
+ Through my studying years, both undergraduate and graduate, I discovered that in order to fully understand something, you must "play" with it.
 Well, this repo is a Jupyter playground of algorithms, technologies and frameworks that I personally find interesting.
 Hopefully, if you have accidentally stumbled upon this repo, you will find something interesting too.
 Feel free to send any feedback.